 Applicants must achieve a pass in the Leaving Certificate or equivalent examinations, obtaining two H5 and four 06/H7 grades.
 Applicants are required to obtain a minimum of 06/H7 in English or Gaeilge, and Mathematics.

-In addition, for entry in 2022, applicants to this programme must submit a digital portfolio.
+In addition, applicants to this programme must submit a digital portfolio.

 Places will be offered on the basis of the portfolio score, rather than on Leaving Cert points, once the minimum entry requirements have been met.